 Steve Vaughan, Channel Account Manager HubSpot

-I have 2 young kids, Jacob aged 5, Annabelle aged 4 and therefore I am constantly getting bombarded with the “why” questions – why is the sky blue?
+I have 2 young kids, Jacob and Annabelle and therefore I am constantly getting bombarded with the “why” questions – why is the sky blue?
 Why does Elsa (from Frozen) have ice coming out of her hands?
 Why is mummy older than daddy but smaller than daddy?

 And one of things that is both brilliant and annoying is that kids don’t let you off easy.
 They keep asking “why why why” until they get right to the bottom and I usually end up saying “because that is the way it is!!”
 So in this blog I want to get to the bottom of why Inbound Marketing is worth considering.
 Why should I bother?
 What is the big deal?